MysticCoder

 Building

-Ensure you build for x86 and x64 platforms.
-The example project already has the required projects set up and ready to modify.
+The example project already has the required project set up.

 The x86 plugin should end with 32.mtp and the x64 plugin should end with 64.mtp, for example ExamplePlugin32.mtp and ExamplePlugin64.mtp.